ghc-proposals/ghc-proposals/README.rst

 3. **Outcome:** Withdrawn.
    (No label with PR closed.)

-   Withdrawn proposals are closed proposals by authors themselves.
+   Withdrawn proposals are those that have been closed by the author themselves, or closed by the secretary because the proposal was dormant for a long time.
-   Possible reasons for closing these prosposals could be either unfinished ideas, or unimplementable conceptions, or partly inconsistent changes with the Haskell language.
+   This may be because the idea was unfinished, unimplementable, or inconsistent with the Haskell language.

    * `≡ List of withdrawn proposals after community discussion <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aclosed+-is%3Amerged+is%3Apr+no%3Alabel>`__
    * `≡ List of withdrawn proposals after revision <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aclosed+is%3Apr+-is%3Amerged+label%3A%22Needs+revision%22>`__